 How long should the Statement of Purpose and Personal History Statements be?

 Please follow departmental guidelines over those in the graduate application for all application materials.
 The Statement of Purpose may be up to 1000 words, while the Personal History Statement should be limited to around 500.

 When will I hear from the Department regarding the status of my application?

-Admission notification and fellowship letters are usually sent out in March.
+Admission notification and fellowship letters are usually sent out in late February or early March.
 Please do not contact the Department regarding admission decisions until after March 15.